Hadrixe/whodisip/README.md

 ## ⚡ Powered By

-https://maxly.io - Web Hosting that cares about you
+https://ditchbear.com - A up and coming Priavate Email & VPN Service providerm, that believe that privacy is a human right.

 ---

-Made with ❤️ by the Maxly.io team
+Made with ❤️ by the ditchbear.com team